View Document Text

 transactions for client accounts.
 MRD will not contact clients before placing trades in their account, but

-clients will receive confirmations directly from the broker for any trades placed.
-Clients grant us
+clients will receive confirmations directly from the broker for any trades placed unless they have chosen

 However, certain client-imposed conditions may limit MRD’s discretionary authority, such as where the